alexandeo-tech/promptcheck/README.md

 Even a quick star helps others discover the project and supports development.

+👀 Watch the repository if you'd like to follow updates and new features.

+This project is still evolving and many improvements are planned.

+Early feedback and suggestions are very welcome.

 🚀 Example
 promptcheck analyze "Explain quantum computing simply"